Gigawatts503x/labor-coordination-app/labor-app-prompt.md

 - **CSS/Styling: Lead with Design System:** Any new styling should use the color tokens from App.css (--color-primary, --color-text, etc.).
 Check the design system variables before suggesting new colors.
 - **No surprises:** Don't change functionality without explicit approval
 - **z-decisions:** reference this file for the history of updates and changes made, as well as method decisions made for functions, languages, and such.
-- **z-decisions:** When it comes to output files, a brief explination is enough, no need for deep explination of solutions, the main point is the solutions functioning properly.
+- **output explinations** When it comes to output files, a brief explination is enough, no need for deep explination of solutions, the main point is the solutions functioning properly.
+- **REMEMBER-Always-Output-Files**Please use the create file tool to output the code as a downloadable file(s)